-Sensitive redness prone facial skin may also be more prone to developing allergies and intolerances to some of the harsher skin care ingredients present in acne treatment products and anti-aging products. - Dermatologist Dr. Cynthia Bailey
+Sensitive redness prone facial skin may also be more prone to developing allergies and intolerances to some of the harsher, but highly effective, skin care ingredients present in acne treatment products and anti-aging products. - Dermatologist Dr. Cynthia Bailey

 You can improve facial redness with a skin care routine that is soothing and does not overly dry or irritate your sensitive skin.
 It is also important to use deeply hydrating products to heal your weakened skin barrier.

 4 key tips for choosing facial redness treatment skin care products to help calm your skin: